 Above images show you the aft master cabin and forward bunk cabin where Ethan sleeps.

 Below photo shows you the new bottom paint completed in November, 2015.

 Would love to hear from you.
-If you have any questions, ask away!
+If you have any detailed or technical questions about our Taswell 43, ask away!